k0zakinio/arrange-anything/README.md

 ### DONE
 *As a User
 So that I can arrange something
-I would like to be able to be able to create a new event with a title*
+I would like to be able to be able to create a postNew event with a title*

 *As a User
 So that I can continue to view my arranged event